Ronit050/OSS_24BSA10129/README.md

 1. Script1.sh

-This script displays basic information about the system such as kernel version, current user, uptime, date and Linux distribution.
-It works like a simple system introduction screen.
+This script displays information such as the kernel version, the currently logged-in user, the time the system has been running, the date, and the Linux distribution.
+The script serves as an introduction for the operating system.

 2. Script2.sh

-This script checks whether Python is installed on the system.
-If it is installed, it shows basic details like version and package information.
+This script checks for the presence of the Python program.
+If the program is found, it displays information regarding the program.

 3. Script3.sh

-This script looks at important system directories and reports their permissions and disk usage.
-It helps in understanding how files and access control work in Linux.
+This script checks the permissions and the disk space used for the most important directories on the system.
+The script is helpful in understanding the concept of files and permissions in the Linux operating system.

 4. Script4.sh

-This script reads a log file and counts how many times a specific keyword (like "error") appears.
-It also shows the last few matching lines for quick analysis.
+This script reads the log file and displays the number of times the keyword, such as the word 'error,' has occurred.
+It also displays the last few lines where the keyword occurred.

 5. Script5.sh

-This script asks the user a few questions and generates a short open-source philosophy statement based on the answers.
-It then saves the output to a text file.
+This script asks the user some questions, creates a statement on open-source philosophy based on the responses, and stores the statement in a text file.